How to Do a Survey

 So be careful not to bias your survey.
 Try to choose randomly.

-Example: You want to know the favorite colors for people at your school, but don't have the time to ask everyone.
+You want to know the favorite colors at your school but can’t ask everyone.

 Solution: Choose 50 people at random:

-- stand at the gate and choose "the next person to arrive" each time
+- stand at the gate and ask the next person who arrives each time

 - or choose people randomly from a list and then go and find them!